colindembovsky/pipelines-as-code/readme.md

 ## Anatomy of a Pipeline

 ### Hello World
-Let’s start off slowly and create a simple pipeline that echos “Hello World!” to the console.
+Let’s start off slowly and create a simple pipeline that echos "Hello World!" to the console.
 This wouldn’t be a proper technical chapter if it didn’t include a Hello World example.
 Don’t worry – we’ll get more sophisticated quickly!

 ```yml
 name: 1.0$(Rev:.r)